Top 10 Hot Tuna Songs

 # 6 – Sunrise Dance with the Devil

 “Sunrise Dance with the Devil” is a track from Hot Tuna’s sixth studio album, Yellow Fever, released in November 1975.
 The album was recorded between June and August 1975 at Wally Heider Studios in San Francisco.
 Known for its blend of blues rock and hard rock, the album reflects the band’s versatility and depth in exploring complex musical and thematic territories.
-Produced by Hot Tuna and Mallory Earl, Yellow Fever showcases the band’s continued evolution and experimentation within the rock genre.
+It was produced by Hot Tuna and Mallory Earl,

 # 5 – Know Your Rider